Accounting for companies in Dubai

 Preparation of annual financial statements compliant with IFRS.
 Balance sheet, P&L, statement of changes in equity and cash flow statement.

-04 ESR / FATCA / CRS
+04 QFZP / FATCA / CRS

 International tax compliance.